Sapbasu15/Getting-Cleaning-Data-Proj3/README.md

 * Select variables with "mean" and "std" and add "id"
 * Join "test" and "train" in one tidy table
 * Get means of features gruoped by activity and subject
-* Write tidy data how txt file.
+* Write second tidy data in txt file named
+## data2.txt
 * Check the Run_analysis.
 R file for further details.